zooldk/log4j-couchbase/README.md

 ## Usage

-Use the logger by adding this to your maven pom.xml file:
+After adding your log4j into your classpath or pom.xml, you should add this log appender:

 ```xml
 <dependency>